huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance.md

   It must be `3` to `128` characters long and start with a letter.
 It is case-sensitive and can contain only letters, digits, and underscores (_).
 Default is **replica**.

+* `client_network_ranges` - (Optional, List) Specifies the CIDR block where the client is located.
+Cross-CIDR access is required only when the CIDR blocks of the client and the replica set instance are different.
+For example, if the client CIDR block is 192.168.0.0/16 and the replica set instance's CIDR block is 172.16.0.0/24, add the CIDR block 192.168.0.0/16 so that the client can access the replica set instance.
+  It's only for replica set instance.

 * `ssl` - (Optional, Bool) Specifies whether to enable or disable SSL.
 Defaults to true.

 **NOTE:** The instance will be restarted in the background when switching SSL.
 Please operate with caution.